sciZer0/7/v/README.md

 Ideally, the nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout geopolitical events or natural disasters.

-*Technically, on average, even 3 honest nodes are enough for a blockchain to function normally, maintaining its normal bandwidth.*
+*Technically, on average, even 3 honest nodes are enough for a blockchain to function normally, including to maintain its normal bandwidth.*

 On the other hand, the main task of developers is to really build/make such permissionless systems highly-sustainable and plus, of course, as efficient as possible.